padas-lab-de/krony-PT/README.md

 ---
 ### **TODO:** <a name="todo">

+* Things to try:
+	* different learning rates.
+	* in prune init, remove 0, put 0.1 instead. >> I think this should take priority. there must be smth better than 0.
+	* try a schedule of 600000k for the KP weights. >>>>> This ASAAAAAP

-* Need to start retraining for more time. at least 1 epoch.
+* Need to start retraining for more time.
+At least 1 epoch. [ so far, I train for 0.5%, in the paper they train for 10%]
-	* Hence, you need to code the right learning rates.

 * 2 factors with prunning:
 	* decompose and test correctness.
 	* reproduce loss?

 * Investigate:
 	* the batch_size and gradient_steps, how many iterations do you exactly need for one epoch?
 	* Increase the batch_size and impact
 	* links btw gradient_acc and learning rate. this is almost alchemy here.
 I need some clear rules.

-* Work on **Optimizer/lr**:
-	* I need to investigate the learning rates.
-Cause apparently, results are not very stable.
-	* Make it easy way to set different  lr for diff group of variables.
-	* Groups as: pre-trained weights and newly introduced ones.
-So we can log differences...

 * Write results on freezing on .tex file. (this could wait a bit)